ROHIT-1112/Python-Programming-Simple-/README.md

 # Python-Programming-Simple
 This Repository contains small codes of python of different problems .
-This Repository is created for Solved Problems answers in @Python .
+This Repository is created for Python Problems answers in @Python , Which beginners face .